selectiveintellect/vic/gettingstarted.md

 1. <code class="highlight"><span class="kn">PIC</span> <span class="l">P16F690</span>;</code>

-    This is the one-line header that defines which PIC MCU this program is targeting.
+    This is the one-line header that defines which PIC&reg; MCU this program is targeting.
 It tells the VIC&trade; compiler to verify the pin names that the user has used in the code, inform the user if they are wrong and generate custom assembly code for that specific MCU.